 Of course, massage alone may not be the only answer to finding a good night’s sleep.
 For a handy list of Top Tips For Good Sleep head over to the website of nutritional therapist and health coach Clare Shepherd (Note, the post says top tips for a good sleep during menopause but actually most of the tips hold good for anyone!)
 In addition to those tips you might also wish to explore the practise of Yoga Nidra, translated as Yogic Sleep.
 This is a form of deep, guided relaxation and though ideally you shouldn’t fall asleep during the practise itself, it can help to prepare you for a good night of sleep as this article reveals.
 Here is a nice Yoga Nidra recorded by Jo of Yoga Nature Sheffield:

-If you are interested in finding out more about how massage can help with sleep, come along to one of our Sleep Well workshops at The Therapy Room…
+If you are interested in finding out more about what sleep is good for and how massage, breathing and other things can help with sleep, come along to one of our Sleep Well workshops at The Therapy Room…